top of page

 Eric (sound engineer): From one of your admirers!

 Scott: Oh my god. (sound of opening a paper bag) I’ve got a single-use coffee cup.
 A turkey bacon sandwich.
 Thank you, Rachel.
 And a lemon pound cake!
-You knew that I haven’t eaten in 12 hours.
+You know that I haven’t eaten in 12 hours.

-Sofia: So describe this coffee cup for our listeners.
+Sofia: So, describe this coffee cup for our listeners.

 Scott: Right.